Germany Holidays: Düsseldorf, the Ruhr’s front room

 The city has a big encampment of galleries and concert halls – mostly just downriver from the old town – with a particularly large and significant art academy.
 No fewer than four art movements started here in the 1960s, during the time when the likes of Joseph Beuys and Gerhard Richter were students.
 These days its K20 art gallery has one of the biggest collection of 20th century artists – Picasso, Kandinsky, Klee, Miro, Chagall etc – of any institutions in the world.

 Art in the region has always been cutting edge, but not always recognised as such.
 Back in the 1980s, Joseph Beuys placed five kilograms of butter in an exhibition in the art academy, and called it ‘Fat Corner’.
 Eventually a gallery cleaner mistakenly cleared it away.
 Ever since then there’s been a German saying: Ist das Kunst oder kann das weg?
 “Is it art, or can I throw it away?”Looking for more?
-See other destinations in History
+See other destinations in Attractions

 Share your comments